 Where to eat in Gdansk – Fast Food in Gdansk

 You didn’t come to Gdansk to eat at McDonalds or KFC, did you?
 You can find both in the city centre, but without a doubt it’s kebab that is the most popular fast food in Gdansk.
-But don’t expect it to be similar to those that you might have tried in Turkey or any Arabic countries.
-What you get here is usually a bread roll with a meat (usually chicken, sometimes lamb), salad and lots of sauce inside.
-You will kebab bars almost everywhere, but most popular are those in Szeroka, Rajska, Kolodziejska and Targ Drzewny street.
-Kebab usually costs 15-20PLN.
+But don’t expect it to be similar to those that you might have tried in Turkey or any Arabic country.
+What you get here is usually a bread roll with meat (usually chicken, sometimes lamb), salad and lots of sauce inside.
+You will kebab bars almost everywhere, but the most popular are those in Szeroka, Rajska, Kolodziejska and Targ Drzewny street.
+Kebab usually costs 20-25PLN.

-Cheap restaurants in Gdansk – Milk bars
+Best restaurants in Gdansk – Milk bars

 Where to eat in Gdansk if you are on a tight budget?
-Milk bars are communism relict, though they still work quite well.
+Milk bars are communist relict, though they still work quite well.
 The government used to subsidy food here, but now they usually work as regular bistros.
 The price is still an advantage here, as well as the variety of dishes offered.
 There are no waiters, no menu and no alcohol here.
 Prices are usually listed on the wall (don’t expect to see any English here), and you can see the food before it is served.
 You will get some dishes as you order them, for some of them you need to wait, usually no more than 5-10 minutes.
-But don’t expect that someone will bring it to your table – you need to listen for the ladies shouting that your food is ready.
+But don’t expect that someone will bring it to your table – you need to listen to the ladies shouting that your food is ready.
 Milk bars serve traditional Polish cuisine: soups, pancakes, dumplings, meatballs etc. It is unlikely that you’ll pay more than 20-25 PLN here.
 The best recommendation is the queue in front of the bars, but don’t worry – everything goes really fast.

 There are two milk bars in the city centre: Bar Neptun is located in Dluga Street, while Bar Turystyczny is located at Weglarska/Szeroka corner.
 One more bar like this (though not exactly a milk bar) is Bar Familijny Kos in Tkacka Street.

 Among dozens of mid-range restaurants in Gdansk we can recommend at least three.
 Pyrabar (Garbary Street) has its roots in Poznan, where people cal potatoes “pyry”.
 Pyrabar offers a good choice of dishes with potatoes as base vegetables.
 But that doesn’t mean, that their menu is boring – just the contrary, though to appreciate it completely you need to speak Polish – the translated menu doesn’t reflect the ideas.
-Main courses cost up to 20 PLN (soups about 6 PLN), and their size is more than enough to fill your stomach.
+Main courses cost up to 35 PLN (soups about 12 PLN), and their size is more than enough to fill your stomach.

 There are so many high-end restaurants, that it is hard to recommend any in particular.
 But as Gdansk is situated by the sea, and close to Kaszuby region – rich in lakes and rivers – we would opt for restaurants that offer fresh fish.
 Those would be both Tawernas (Powroznicza and Targ Rybny), Zafishowani Restaurant (Dlugie Pobrzeze) or Bar pod Ryba.
 If you don’t fancy fish, there are many restaurants with international cuisine: Thai (Szeroka street), Russian (Ogarna street) or Argentinian (Szewska street) and many more.